haacked/haacked.com/_posts/2014-07-28-github-flow-aliases.markdown

 2. Runs `git up` to bring master up to speed with the origin
 3. Deletes all branches already merged into master using another alias, `git bclean`

 It's quite powerful and useful and demonstrates some advanced concepts of git aliases.
 But first, let me show `git bclean`.
-This alias is meant to be run from your default branch.
+This alias is meant to be run from your master (or default) branch and does the cleanup of merged branches.

 ```ini
 bclean = "!f() { git branch --merged ${1-master} | grep -v " ${1-master}$" | xargs -r git branch -d; }; f"